9 FAM 601.8

 9 FAM 601.8-4(A) (U) Overview

 a.
 (U) What is a Priority Appointment Request?
 A priority appointment request is a formal request by a qualified U.S. government official for an earlier interview or for other courtesies for an individual when U.S. national interest or a compelling mission priority would be served by expediting the appointment.
-It is not a request for visa issuance and should not be used by adjudicator as documentation the applicant qualifies for a visa.
+It is not a request for visa issuance and should not be used by the adjudicator as documentation the applicant qualifies for a visa.
 The adjudicator should make an independent evaluation of the applicant’s qualifications.

 b.
 (U) Priority Appointment Requests vs. Expedited Appointment Requests: Priority appointment requests discussed here are distinct from expedited appointment requests as outlined in 9 FAM 403.3, which are made by an applicant via procedures established by post and need not implicate the U.S. national interest or a compelling mission priority.
 Expedited appointment requests pertain to emergency travel such as urgent medical care, the death or hospitalization of a family member, or other unforeseeable and emergent travel.
 Requests for expedited appointments fall outside the priority appointment requests program and must be reviewed for approval by a consular manager or designated consular official.